 The research is carried out by interdisciplinary research groups (IRGs) and the Education and Outreach Group on a rolling horizon basis as well as by smaller Seed groups on a limited-term (2 – 3 year) basis.

 IRG 1: “Stability in Glasses and Liquids” works to understand and predict mobility in glasses and supercooled liquids with atomic resolution over timescales of seconds or longer.

 IRG 2: “Nonequilibrium Magnetic Phases in Strained Crystalline Membranes” seeks to understand, control and switch between novel phases for promising applications in high-speed, low-power data processing and storage, next-generation telecommunications, and neuromorphic computing.

 Education and Outreach Group: Leverages synergies between cutting-edge research in the IRGs to accomplish its educational goals of creating new research-inspired science, engineering, technology, and math (STEM) content and creating research-inspired digital educational games.
 By fully embedding the Education and Outreach Group within the MRSEC, the group is provided the context and expertise necessary to create unique, cutting-edge educational content for the benefit of the wider scientific community and the public.

-Facilities and Data Management: Research Facilities supported by the MRSEC are available for use by the national materials science community.
-The Data Management group works to address the increasingly important integration of computational and data science methods with materials science research and education.
+Facilities: Research Facilities supported by the MRSEC are available for use by the national materials science community.

 Other Activities: Other activities of the Center include a Seed research program, the UW Advanced Materials Industrial Consortium (AMIC), and various prizes and small grant opportunities.